NelsonJVF/go/README.md

 }
 ```

-After that you can just invoque the following methods:
+After that you can simply use the following methods to interact with JIRA:

 ```go
 // Get Jira issue information